Dick Miles: Table tennis career

 He started playing table tennis as a child after receiving a miniature table tennis set as a birthday gift around the time he was 10 and started playing on full-sized tables at PS 166.
 By the time he was a teenager he was devoting half his day to playing and practicing at the different clubs that lined Broadway, at times dropping out of DeWitt Clinton High School to focus on playing table tennis.
 Other sports he played in his youth included golf, stickball and Chinese handball, which helped him develop his abilities hitting a forehand shot.
 He enrolled at New York University, but dropped out to focus on his game.
 A heart murmur kept him from serving in the United States Army during World War II.
 Despite being the best American in the sport by the late 1940s, Miles could barely eke out an income of $1,000 a year by playing table tennis, which he supplemented by making bets on games, saying it was "unthinkable to play a match without a wager".

 In addition to his strong defensive abilities, Miles was known for the powerful forehand shot he generated with topspin using an underhand grip on his paddle, which he tended to play directly down the middle of the table at his opponents.
 Tim Boggan, a table tennis player who became historian for USA Table Tennis, described how Miles would "go for the gut again and again" instead of trying to hit to the sides of the table.
 He used these skills to win U.S. national championships 10 times and making him competitive with the world's best players, reaching as far as the semifinals of the World Table Tennis Championships held in Dortmund, Germany in 1959 by defeating two of China's best players.
-Only two other American male table tennis players have reached the semifinals have reached that far in world competition and none has advanced any further.
+Only two other American male table tennis players have reached that far in world competition and none has advanced any further.